 - Help your child cut these out.

-- Ask him to glue the hearts onto a piece of cardstock (or other thick paper).
+- Ask them to glue the hearts onto a piece of cardstock (or other thick paper).
 Encourage your child to overlap the variety of textures and turn the heart shapes at different angles to create an interesting appearance.

 Encourage your child to add more textured materials as he comes across them.
 Old Valentine's Day cards make a fun material for this project!